Turn your phone sideways to see more at once. This website is best viewed on a desktop computer, laptop, or tablet.

 First, let’s talk basics.
 Here are a few recommendations that go a long way to help you start putting yourself together for your business headshot or branding photography session.

-1. HAIR – On headshot day, ensure your hair is well kept.
+1. HAIR – I have some great hair and makeup artists I would love to recommend to you; however, if you opt to do your own hair or go to your salon just before our session that is great too!
+Just ensure your hair is well kept.
 Importantly, make sure it is washed, brushed, styled, and overall tidy.
+Bring hair products, brush or comb to our session as well!
 Important note if your session is outdoors: it’s Vancouver.
 It will likely rain, carry an umbrella and use it on your way to the location.
-Bring a brush too, if you need one.

-2. FACIAL HAIR + BROWS – Clean shaven.
-Or, if you wear facial hair, give it a good tidy up.
+2. FACIAL HAIR, BROWS, NOSE HAIRS – Clean shaven or, if you wear facial hair, give it a good tidy up.
 You want to be trim and clean.
 If you want to get your brows cleaned up, be sure to do it more than 2 days before your headshot date, no need for redness!
+NOSE HAIRS – Yes, I said it, nose hairs.
+Ensure those are nice and tidied up and happily tucked inside your nose (it will help me a lot!
+Honestly, I have cleaned up nose hairs in post production for ALL PEOPLE).

 THE BASICS: SHOULD I WEAR MAKEUP?
 YOUR FACE